-in the goats: in information-thick worlds because of our marvelons and eve select, edit, single out, structure, highlight, group, pair, merg becker, edit, arganization condense, reduce, boll down, doose or compared to the contract of the contract of the contract of the basisty, list, astract, seam for kidnike, boable, disently, basisty, because the contract of the contract of the contract of the doth, thunk, average, approximate, cluster, aggregate, outline, as veive, dip into, flip through, browse, glance into, leaf through, the contract of the contra ize, review, dip into, flip through, browse, glance into, leaf through, skim, emmerate, glean, synopsize, winnow the wheat from the chaff and separate for from the goats.
+in the goats: in information-thick worlds because of our marvelons and eve select, edit, single out, structure, highlight, group, pair, merg becker, edit, arganization condense, reduce, boll down, doose or compared to the contract of the contract of the contract of the basisty, list, astract, seam for kidnike, boable, disently, basisty, because the contract of the contract of the contract of the state, and the contract of the contract when the contract of th ize, review, dip into, flip through, browse, glance into, leaf through, skim, emmerate, glean, synopsize, winnow the wheat from the chaff and separate for from the goats.

-In thire in information-thick worlds because of our marvelous and everyday, to select, edit, single out, structure, highlight, group, pair, merge, harn synthesize, focus, organize, condense, reduce, boil down, choose, categorio, cg, classify, list, abstract, scan, look into, idealize, isolate, discriminate, disk, screen, pisponhole, pick over, sort, integrate, blend, imspect, filter, hus smooth, chunk, average, approximate, cluster, aggregate, outline, summarize, review, dip into, flip through, browse, glance into, lost flrough, skim, emmerate, glean, synopsize, winnow the wheat from the chaff and separate to from the goats. hirde in information-thick worlds because of our marvelous and everyday by to select, edit, single out, structure, highlight, group, pair, merge, harn synthesize, focus, organize, condense, reduce, boil down, choose, categorio, cg, classify, list, abstract, scan, look into, idealize, isolate, discriminated, isis, screen, pisponhole, pick over, sort, integrate, blend, inspect, filter, lur smooth, chunk, average, approximate, cluster, aggregate, outline, simmarize, review, dip into, flip through, browse, glance into, leaf through, skim, emmerate, glean, synopsize, winnow the wheat from the chaff and separate to from the goats.
+In thire in information-thick worlds because of our marvelous and everyday, to select, edit, single out, structure, highlight, group, pair, merge, harn synthesize, focus, organize, condense, reduce, boil down, choose, categorio, cg, classify, list, abstract, sean, look into, idealize, isolate, discriminate, disk, serene, pisponhole, pick over, sort, integrate, blend, imspect, filter, hus smooth, chunk, average, approximate, cluster, aggregate, outline, summarize, review, dip into, flip through, browse, glance into, lost flrough, skim, emmerate, glean, synopsize, winnow the wheat from the chaff and separate to from the goats. hirde in information-thick worlds because of our marvelous and everyday by to select, edit, single out, structure, highlight, group, pair, merge, harn synthesize, focus, organize, condense, reduce, boil down, choose, categorio, cg, classify, list, abstract, scan, look into, idealize, isolate, discriminated, isis, screen, pisponhole, pick over, sort, integrate, blend, inspect, filter, lur smooth, chunk, average, approximate, cluster, aggregate, outline, simmarize, review, dip into, flip through, browse, glance into, leaf through, skim, emmerate, glean, synopsize, winnow the wheat from the chaff and separate to from the goats.